Geology Determines Destiny

 Bill had written several books, and a paper entitled “The Bruneau-Jarbidge Eruptive Center.”
 He was an expert on a part of geology that has suffered several major rewrites, just in the past 50 years.

 It was not a new theory.
 I had read about it in the popular Roadside Geology of Idaho.
 The author argued that it was the impact of a meteorite that created a “hot spot” in the earth’s mantle.
-And as the tectonic plate above it inched slowly southwestward at the rate of 8 feet every 100 years – or less than an inch a year -- the hot spot acted like a blow torch, creating mini-volcanoes along a path that can be traced all the way to Yellowstone National Park.
+And as the tectonic plate above it inched slowly southwestward at the rate of eight feet every 100 years – or less than an inch a year -- the hot spot acted like a blow torch, creating mini-volcanoes along a path that can be traced all the way to Yellowstone National Park.
 Yellowstone sits atop that hotspot.
-(I guess the corollary is that, millions of years from now, Minot, North Dakota, will be a fascinating place to visit.)
+I guess the corollary is that, millions of years from now, Minot, North Dakota, will be a fascinating place to visit.

 To most geologists much of the above is acceptable: a stationary hotspot, rooted to its deep source of heat, while the tectonic plate above it is slowly moving southwestward.
 But the part about the meteorite?
 Not so fast.